Uganda March 27-April 5, 2023

 Amabeere Caves.
 This limestone cave has had most of the formations broken.
 The highlight is the waterfall.
 47,000US.
 This is not worth the price.
 The caves are 10 km from Fort Portal, with the last 600 m on a heavily eroded road.

 KARESE.
-The gateway to the Rwenzori national park.
+The gateway to the Rwenzori National Park.

 The entrance road to the NP is not marked with any sign and I drove past it into Karese.
 I looked for nearby accommodation and there were three near the entrance to the park.
 I drove back 10 km and turned west onto Muramba Road.
 The road is quite rocky and thus handles rain well.
 It was a slow 17 km to the accommodation.
 Pass through almost continuous impoverished villages where bananas and coffee seem to be the economy.
 Several homes had large plastic sheets covered with coffee beans.

 ON Rwenzori Turaco View Campsite.
 18,000US.
 I had booked it but there was no record.
-All the dorm rooms were occupied so I had one of the three tents, all well protected from the rain (and it poured for a couple hours in the early evening).
+All the dorm rooms were occupied so I had one of the three tents, all well protected from the rain (and it poured for a couple of hours in the early evening).
 The tent had two twin beds that were quite comfortable.
 The campsite has a restaurant and serves meals regularly.
 The lovely young woman working there (and who seemed to be doing all the work from showing guests around, cooking and serving meals) was not paid anything and whose only income was from tips.
 She wanted to be a guide.
 This place seems to be where all the tours stay.

 There was a couple from Israel and another from Croatia.
 The Israelis were doing the 5-day Rwenzori Circuit ($850 each).
 Their guide appeared in the morning with the gear – rubber boots, a heavy and bulky sleeping bag, expedition pants, balaclava and heavy gloves.
 It looked like a pretty Mickey Mouse operation for that sort of money.